2016 North Indian Ocean cyclone season: Very Severe Cyclonic Storm Vardah

 Under the influence of a persistent area of convection, a low-pressure area formed over the Malay Peninsula, adjoining north Sumatra, in early December 2016.
 The low-pressure area developed as a tropical disturbance over the next several days, as it slowly moved towards the southeast Bay of Bengal.
 On 6 December, The IMD classified the system as Depression BOB 06, as it had sufficiently organized itself, with sustained winds of 45 km/h.
 Owing to low wind shear and favorable sea surface temperatures, the storm intensified into a deep depression on the following day.
 Skirting off the Andaman and Nicobar Islands as a deep depression, BOB 06 was upgraded to a cyclonic storm by the IMD and JTWC, in the early hours of 8 December, and was assigned the name Vardah by the IMD.
+(Note: The name Vardah (Urdu: وردہ, [ʋərdɑː]) was contributed by Pakistan and means "rose" in Urdu.)

 With conditions favorable for further development, Vardah intensified into a severe cyclonic storm on 9 December.
 Although predicted to maintain its intensity, Vardah strengthened further, as it followed a generally west-northwestward track, prompting the IMD to upgrade its intensity to very severe cyclonic storm status, on 10 December.
 Gradually intensifying as it moved westward, Vardah reached its peak intensity on 11 December, with maximum 3-minute sustained winds of 130 km/h, and a minimum central pressure of 975 mbar.
 On 12 December, Vardah made landfall in southern India and weakened rapidly, before weakening into a remnant low on 13 December.
 On 14 December, the remnants of Cyclone Vardah crossed the Indian Subcontinent and entered the Arabian Sea on 14 December.
 Owing to warm sea surface temperatures, the system regenerated into a depression on 17 December, with the IMD assigning the storm a new identifier, ARB 02.

 Vardah brought heavy rainfall to Andaman and Nicobar Islands as a deep depression.
 Hut Bay recorded 166 mm of rainfall on 6 December, while Port Blair recorded 167 mm of rainfall on 7 December.
 More than 1,400 tourists were stranded on the Havelock and Neil islands of the archipelago.

 The cyclone prompted India's largest evacuation in 2 years, with 16,000 people evacuated.
 24 deaths related to the cyclone were reported in the State of Tamil Nadu.
 The cyclone dumped extreme amounts of rainfall within 24 hours after making landfall, at 382 mm in Sathyabama University, Chennai, and 341 mm in Katupakkam, a suburb of Chennai.